awsdocs/aws-greengrass-developer-guide/doc_source/ml-dlc-console.md

 To follow the steps in this tutorial, you must be using AWS IoT Greengrass Core v1\.10 or later\.

- You can use the Amazon SageMaker Neo deep learning compiler to optimize the prediction efficiency of native machine learning inference models in Tensorflow, Apache MXNet, PyTorch, ONNX, and XGBoost frameworks for a smaller footprint and faster performance\.
-You can then download the optimized model and install the Amazon SageMaker Neo deep learning runtime and deploy them to your AWS IoT Greengrass devices for faster inference\.
+ You can use the SageMaker Neo deep learning compiler to optimize the prediction efficiency of native machine learning inference models in Tensorflow, Apache MXNet, PyTorch, ONNX, and XGBoost frameworks for a smaller footprint and faster performance\.
+You can then download the optimized model and install the SageMaker Neo deep learning runtime and deploy them to your AWS IoT Greengrass devices for faster inference\.

 This tutorial describes how to use the AWS Management Console to configure a Greengrass group to run a Lambda inference example that recognizes images from a camera locally, without sending data to the cloud\.
 The inference example accesses the camera module on a Raspberry Pi\.
 In this tutorial, you download a prepackaged model that is trained by Resnet\-50 and optimized in the Neo deep learning compiler\.
 You then use the model to perform local image classification on your AWS IoT Greengrass device\.